abraham-ukachi/shell-exe/Job9/README.md

 - [ ] Use the given **`id`** as primary group ID too ?
 - [ ] Add all users with `role = 'Admin'` to an **admin_list** array.
 - [ ] Print out the total number of users created
-- [ ] Print out the total number of users created
+- [ ] Print out the total number of users deleted
+- [ ] Trim the users' firstname/prenom
 - [ ] Add [OS Support](#OS_Support) for [Debian](https://debian.org) and [Ubuntu](https://ubuntu.com)
 - [ ] Remove unwanted comments.
 - [ ] Optimize the [accessrights.sh](./accessrights.sh) script.